matthewsouthey/matthewsouthey.github.io/_posts/2020-09-19-death-of-physical-objects.md

 ---
-title: ‘The Death of Physical Objects’
+title: 'The Death of Physical Objects'
 comments: true
 published: true
 ---